Sunday, December 09, 2007

 is that she is director of marketing for the company's Building God's

-Way division, which builds churches and Christian schools
+Way division, which builds churches and Christian schools.
+Any sort of

 movement of public money into private schools will obviously benefit Mrs.